Sd.Kfz. 11: Production

 Borgward and Hanomag initially built the Sd.Kfz.
 11 chassis, but later Adlerwerke of Frankfurt-am-Main, Horch of Zwickau and Škoda of Mladá Boleslav were added to the production plan.
 On 20 December 1942 some 4209 were in service.
 2133 were built in 1943 and 1308 in 1944.
 All told, over 9000 were built by 1945.

 Variants

 Sd.Kfz.
 11/1

 There were two vehicles created during the war and given this designation.
 The earlier vehicle was a version of the Sd.Kfz.
 11, an ammunition carrier for the 10 cm Nebelwerfer 35 or 40 mortar.
 The ammunition compartment had racks to hold the shells and their propellant with side-opening doors.
-The later version created in 1944, the Sd.Kfz.
-11/1, was an anti aircraft vehicle using the armoured front superstructure of the Sd.Kfz.
+The later version created in 1944 was an anti aircraft vehicle using the armoured front superstructure of the Sd.Kfz.
 251 and mounting a 2 cm Flak 38 gun.

 Sd.Kfz.
 11/2

 The Sd.Kfz.
 11/2 was a chemical decontamination vehicle fitted with a 70 kg capacity spreader and space for eight barrels of decontamination chemicals.
 This left room for only three crewmen.
 The barrels were stowed on platforms over the tracks with foldable outer rails.
 According to a reliable report the medium vehicle carries 760 kg of bleach; a strip 1.7 m wide and 1.4 kilometers (just over a mile) long can be decontaminated by using a density of 300 g of bleach per square meter.
 The density at which the vehicle distributes decontaminant is independent of the vehicle speed, the maximum potential density is 600 g per square meter.
 In addition to this, each vehicle carries 16 decontamination canisters, each holding 22 lb of decontaminant, for use by hand on isolated areas.